irods/irods_capability_automated_ingest/README.md

 The Redis GitHub page also describes how to build and run Redis: [https://github.com/redis/redis?tab=readme-ov-file#running-redis](https://github.com/redis/redis?tab=readme-ov-file#running-redis)

-The [Redis documentation](https://redis.io/topics/admin) also recommends an additional step:
-> Make sure to set the Linux kernel overcommit memory setting to 1.
-Add vm.overcommit_memory = 1 to /etc/sysctl.conf and then reboot or run the command sysctl vm.overcommit_memory=1 for this to take effect immediately.

-This allows the Linux kernel to overcommit virtual memory even if this exceeds the physical memory on the host machine.
-See [kernel.org documentation](https://www.kernel.org/doc/Documentation/vm/overcommit-accounting) for more information.

-**Note:** If running in a distributed environment, make sure Redis server accepts connections by editing the `bind` line in /etc/redis/redis.conf or /etc/redis.conf.

 ### Setting up virtual environment

 You may need to upgrade pip: